Take your love for Homer beyond the Simpsons

 What can you do with a degree in Classical Studies?

-Waterloo Classical Studies graduates often pursue careers in education, art, writing, and culture.
-They often work in schools, museums, libraries and publishing companies.
+Graduates typically pursue careers in education, art, writing, law, and culture working in schools, museums, libraries, and publishing companies.

 - Systems Librarian - Wentworth Libraries

 - Minister – Bethesda Baptist Church

 Ontario students: six Grade 12 U and/or M courses including